Emilio Pagan gains footing as Twins closer, or whatever they are calling his role

 "I've actually been better against lefties this year than against righties, which is a good sign," Pagan said.
 "My September last year was historically bad, so adding a third pitch to lefties with the splitter this year has been huge for me."

-He could see a few of them this week, with tough left-handed hitters like Josh Naylor and Andres Gimenez, or a switch-hitter like Jose Ramirez — the nucleus of the Cleveland Guardian's red-hot offense.
+He could see a few of them this week, with tough lefthanded hitters such as Josh Naylor and Andres Gimenez, or a switch hitter such as Jose Ramirez — the nucleus of the Cleveland Guardians' red-hot offense.
 The Guardians come to Target Field for a three-game, first-place showdown that begins Tuesday, and Pagan could play a critical role in trying to keep the Twins from losing their one-game AL Central lead.

 Detroit damage lingers

 Good thing it's not the Tigers.
-In an odd aberration he can't explain, Pagan has blown three of his four save opportunities against Detroit this season, but is 9-for-9 with only one run allowed over 8 1/3 innings when asked to protect a ninth-inning lead against anyone else.
+In an odd aberration he can't explain, all three of Pagan's blown saves have come against Detroit this season, but he is 9-for-9 with only one run allowed over 8⅓ innings when asked to protect a ninth-inning lead against anyone else.
 Six of those saves came in one-run games, a nerve-jangling experience that the North Carolina native says is the reason he loves pitching.

 "Without sounding too overly confident, I've always thought of myself as someone who can handle those situations.
 In the minor leagues, when I was coming up with Seattle, I threw towards the end of the game a lot," the 31-year-old Pagan said.
 "I'm comfortable in that role, I'll just say that.
 I really enjoy it."